Death can occur suddenly or as a result of serious illness and frailty over a period of months to years.

 Death is a unique experience for each person.
 Someone who has always shared feelings is likely to do so during the dying process.
 On the other hand, a person who has been stoic, private or independent throughout life, is likely to approach death in this way.

-Dying happens to the whole person, not just the body.
-The individual is affected physically, emotionally-socially, mentally and spiritually.
-All dimensions do not always move along at the same pace.
-Pain and suffering can impact any or all of the dimensions of a person, and may not occur at the same time.
+Dying affects the whole person, not just the body.
+The person is affected physically, mentally, emotionally, socially and spiritually.
+Pain and suffering can impact any or all of the aspects of a person, and may not occur at the same time.
 Similarly, comfort and healing occurs when all factors are addressed.

 The dying process involves work as the person gradually lets go.
 If the body can be made comfortable, the person is free to work on matters of the heart in preparation for death.
 This work may include completing unfinished business, finding meaning in life, and reflection on past and present relationships with others.